EU-OSHA/oira.documentation/docs/index.rst

 OIRA is a tool for risk assessment.
-It is developed by `SYSLAB`_ and `TNO`_ in cooperation with `Simplon`_ and `Cornelis Kolbach`_ in commission of `The European Agency for Safety and Health at Work`_ as part of the `Healthy Workplaces`_ campaign.
+It is developed by `SYSLAB`_ and `TNO`_ in cooperation with `Simplon`_ and `Cornelis Kolbach`_ in commission of `The European Agency for Safety and Health at Work`_ (EU-OSHA) as part of the `Healthy Workplaces`_ campaign.
 The software base package is called `Euphorie`_ and is also used by the Dutch `RIE`_ project.
+Adaptations of the software version that is used by EU-OSHA are found in the package `osha.oira <https://pypi.python.org/pypi/osha.oira>`_.

 .. _syslab: http://syslab.com/
 .. _TNO: http://www.tno.nl/index.cfm?Taal=2